 - 2 cloves of garlic finely chopped

-- 1 tbsp tomato puree
+- 1 tablespoon tomato puree

-- Salt and pepper to taste
+- Salt and pepper to taste, optional

-Pre-heat the oven to 200°C (fan)/220°C/gas mark 6.
+- Pre-heat the oven to 200°C (fan)/220°C/gas mark 6*.

-Drain, transfer to a baking dish and cover with 2 tbsp olive oil.
+- Drain, transfer to a baking dish and cover with 2 tbsp olive oil.
 Stir well.
 Cook for 30-40 minutes, stirring occasionally, until cooked through, golden and crispy.

-Once the potatoes are cooked add them to the sauce, stir well and serve.
+- Once the potatoes are cooked add them to the sauce, stir well and serve.

 ** You can leave the potatoes unpeeled if you prefer.
 Nutritional information is approximate and is intended as a guide only.